Carambola: Culinary

 The entire fruit is edible, including the slightly waxy skin.
 The flesh is crunchy, firm, and extremely juicy.
 It does not contain fibers and has a texture similar in consistency to that of grapes.
 Carambolas are best consumed shortly after they ripen, when they are yellow with a light shade of green, or just after all traces of green have disappeared.
 They will also have brown ridges at the edges and feel firm.
 Fruits picked while still slightly green will turn yellow in storage at room temperature, but will not increase in sugar content.
 Overripe carambola will be yellow with brown spots and can become blander in taste and soggier in consistency.

 Ripe, sweet-type carambolas are sweet without being overwhelming, as they rarely have more than 4% sugar content.
 They have a tart, sour undertone.
 The taste is difficult to match, but it has been compared to a mix of apple, pear, grape, and citrus family fruits.
 Unripe star fruits are firmer and sour, and taste like green apples.

 Ripe carambolas may also be used in cooking.
 In Southeast Asia, they are usually stewed in cloves and sugar, sometimes with apples.
 In China, they are cooked with fish.
 They may be cooked as a vegetable, pickled, or made into jams in Australia.
 In Jamaica, they are sometimes dried.

 Unripe and sour type carambolas can be mixed with other chopped spices to make relishes in Australia.
 In the Philippines, unripe carambolas are eaten dipped in rock salt.
 In Thailand, they are cooked together with shrimp.

 The juice from carambolas is also used in iced drinks, particularly the juice of the sour varieties.
 In the Philippines, they can be used as a seasoning.
 In India, the juice is bottled for drinking.

 Nutrition

 Raw carambola is 91% water, 7% carbohydrates, 1% protein, and has negligible fat (table).
 A 100-gram reference amount of raw fruit supplies 128 kJ of food energy and a rich content of vitamin C (41% of the Daily Value), with no other micronutrients in significant content (table).

 Health risks

 Carambolas contain caramboxin and oxalic acid.
-Both substances are harmful to individuals suffering from kidney failure, kidney stones, or those under kidney dialysis treatment.
-Consumption by those with kidney failure can produce hiccups, vomiting, nausea, mental confusion, and sometimes death.
+Both substances are harmful to individuals suffering from chronic kidney disease (including kidney failure), kidney stones, or those under kidney dialysis treatment.
+Consumption by those with kidney failure can produce symptoms of nerve damage including hiccups, vomiting, nausea, mental confusion, coma, and sometimes death.
 Caramboxin is a neurotoxin which is structurally similar to phenylalanine, and is a glutamatergic agonist.